-Then an elected official yelled at the Commander-in-Chief.
+Then an elected official yelled at the Commander-in-Chief during the State of the Union address.
 A highly popular singer interrupted a performer’s acceptance speech to tell the audience someone else should have won.
 A world-ranked tennis player screamed threats at a judge.
 None of these events were private or off-the-record.
 They all took place in full view of the public eye.

 Celebrity is not an inalienable human right.
 Celebrity, which each of these people sought out and nurtured, does not convey extra rights either.
 Celebrity is a privilege, yours to earn and yours to lose.
 So far, only the woman has really paid a price for her outburst – funny about that.
 I find it very interesting who feels they have a right to interrupt, shout over and name call and at whose expense, and who is held accountable and who isn’t.
 A subject for another day, perhaps.